 4. Berlin at Night

-I love roaming the streets at night in European towns – most of them take on a different personalities.
-Entertainment and street performers line the tourist spots and cafe’s sometimes stay open late and have Open Mic nights.
+I love roaming the streets at night in European towns – most of them take on different personalities.
+Entertainment and street performers line the tourist spots and cafe sometimes stays open late and has Open Mic nights.
 We walked through the Tier Park (similar to NYC’s Central Park) from Brandenburg Gate to the Victory Tower and the tree-lined park leading to the statuesque monument was stunning.

 It closes at 9:00 p.m., so we had to “hoof it” to the top in order to make the last panoramic view before closing.
 It was a €6/person to climb the stairs and they had a museum set up explaining the history of this monument created for King Frederick the Great after winning the Prussian War in the 1700’s.
 This Hohenzollern King had the longest reign and throughout all Berlin we saw dedications to him.

 5. Shopping in Berlin